Greg M. Delgoffe, Ph.D.

 - regulatory T cell biology

 The Delgoffe Lab is located at the UPMC Hillman Cancer Center in Shadyside, although you will frequently find Dr. Delgoffe running all about town collaborating with folks in Oakland, Children's, and Bridgeside Point.

-Dr. Delgoffe also runs the Grad Student/Postdoc Research-In-Progress Seminar Series, serves as Chair on the Program for Microbiology and Immunology Admissions Committee, and serves on the Advisory Board for the UPMC Immune Transplant and Therapy Center (ITTC).
+Dr. Delgoffe also runs the Grad Student/Postdoc Research-In-Progress Seminar Series and serves on the Advisory Board for the UPMC Immune Transplant and Therapy Center (ITTC).